COHRINT/FaMSeC/README.md

 * `DataFrames` (`v0.11.7`)/`CSV` (`v0.2.5`)--- dealing with reading and writing data in tables

 ## Process
-Add notes about how to create the experimental data.

 When creating data "from scratch" this is the process that I followed:

 1. run `make_nets_and_data.jl`, after adding the `experiment_name` to the `experiment_utilities.jl` file, and creating a corresponding experiment parameters file in the `experiment_params` folder, and following the format of other files in that folder.
 I typically did this on Google Cloud Platform using something like a 64 processor machine and a few hundred workers in julia.